Surface heating steers planetary-scale ocean circulation

 \datastatement Python code used for generating figures are available at \url{https://github.com/dhruvbhagtani/varying-surface-forcing}.
 Output to reproduce figures will be available in a Zenodo repository upon acceptance of manuscript.
 MOM5 source code for flux-forced simulations is available at \url{https://github.com/dhruvbhagtani/MOM5}.

 \appendixtitle{K-profile ocean surface boundary layer parameterization} The ACCESS-OM2 control and flux-forced simulations estimate the mixing layer depth using the K-profile parameterization \citep{Large1994}.
 The mixing layer depth depends on many factors, such as Langmuir turbulence \citep{Belcher2012}, surface buoyancy forcing \citep{Yoshikawa2015}, wind stress \citep{Grant2011}, and convection \citep{Sohail2020}.
-The effect of these processes on the mixing layer depth can be encapsulated in the Richardson number, which is the ratio of stratification, $\partial_z b$, and vertical flow shear squared, $|\partial_z \boldsymbol{u}|^2$.
+The effect of these processes on the mixing layer depth can be encapsulated in the Richardson number, which is the ratio of stratification, $\partial b /\partial z$, and vertical flow shear squared, $|\partial \boldsymbol{u} / \partial z|^2$.
 The K-profile parameterization uses the bulk Richardson number $\Ri_b$ \citep{Stull1988} defined over a depth $h$:

 where, e.g., $b(-h) \equiv b(x, y, z=-h, t)$.
 In~\eqref{eq:bulk_rc}, the numerator is the mean stratification averaged over depth $h$ and in the denominator, $| \boldsymbol{u}(0) - \boldsymbol{u}(-h)| / h$ is the magnitude of the resolved velocity shear averaged over depth $h$ while term $u_{\rm turb} / h$ quantifies the unresolved/turbulent velocity shear.
-The parameterization determines the mixing layer depth $h$ such that $\Ri_b(h)$ is equal to a critical Richardson number, typically taken to be 0.25-0.3.
+The parameterization determines the mixing layer depth $h$ such that $\Ri_b(h)$ is equal to a critical Richardson number (taken to be $0.3$ in our simulations).

 Prior to creating the flux-forced simulations, we conducted wind sensitivity experiments using ACCESS-OM2-025 (not presented here) along with the traditional K-profile parameterization reported in \citet{Large1994}.
 However, the surface buoyancy forcing was inadvertently modified in these sensitivity experiments through anomalies in the mixing layer depth and ocean circulation.
 In an attempt to minimize surface buoyancy flux variations in the ACCESS-OM2-025 wind stress sensitivity experiments, we reconstructed the resolved velocity shear term $|\bu(0) - \bu(-h)|/h$ in~\eqref{eq:bulk_rc} in the K-profile parameterization, which was found to primarily cause mixing layer depth anomalies in the sensitivity experiments.
 We parameterized $|\bu(0) - \bu(-h)|$ as a function of the friction velocity, $u_* = (\boldsymbol{|\tau|} / \rho_0)^{1/2}$ and depth~$h$: